Now taking consultations for surgery in 2026

 A breast lift can provide lasting results, but the effects will naturally diminish over time due to ageing, weight fluctuations, and pregnancy.
 However, following a healthy lifestyle can help maintain the results for a longer period.

-A breast lift primarily addresses sagging by lifting and reshaping the breast tissue.
+A breast lift primarily addresses ptosis by lifting and reshaping the breast tissue.
 While it improves firmness and shape, it does not add volume.
 For volume restoration along with lifting, combining a breast lift with breast augmentation is a popular option.

 8. Which are worse, the breast lift or breast augmentation scars?